 Jobs in the soft goods industry are available in various profiles.
-There is a host of opportunities in sales and marketing in companies like Coca-Cola.
-There are also technical jobs in the IT department of big soft goods companies.
+There are many opportunities in sales and marketing in companies like Coca-Cola, and there are also technical jobs in the IT departments of big soft goods companies.

-You can also find consumer non-durables jobs in the communication and HR departments.
-So, there is no shortage of variety when it comes to job opportunities.
+You can also find consumer non-durable jobs in the communication and HR departments.
+So, there is no shortage of variety regarding job opportunities.

 You can apply for full-time positions and internships.
-You will also find various openings for summer jobs.
+You can visit the company's website to find ways to apply or search for summer jobs.
 Doing summer jobs at soft goods companies can give your career an excellent start.
-You can visit company websites to know ways to apply.

 Is consumer non-durables a good career path?
-Let's not jump to conclusions early on.
-Let’s move on to the essential aspects of consumer non-durables jobs.
+Let's continue reading about the essential aspects of consumer non-durable jobs.

 All You Need to Know About Top Consumer Non-Durables Jobs